Experience Yosemite in Winter

-Disclaimer: Yosemite National Park is open, and Tenaya Lodge is excited to be running tours to explore the Park!
+Disclaimer: Yosemite National Park is open, and Tenaya Lodge is excited to be running Yosemite 360 Tours to explore the Park!
 However, please be advised that buses may be running at full capacity.
 We are taking precautions to protect against transmission of COVID-19, but since 6 feet of social distancing is not possible on our tour buses, you will be touring at your own risk.
-Please be advised that masks or other face coverings will be required on all tours.
+Masks or other face coverings required to be worn by all guests on all tours, regardless of vaccination status.
 If you or any member of your party is feeling ill or have come into contact with someone who is sick during the last 14 days, please let us know prior to your tour.
 Tenaya Lodge also offers private tours for your traveling family or group.

 A Full Day of Yosemite Highlights

 Here are some of the famous Yosemite sights you'll see on your day touring the park.
 Scroll down for details or click the links below to jump to a particular highlight

 - Valley View

 Take a look back through time at Wawona's Pioneer Yosemite History Center!
 Here, you can see a bridge built by early settler Galen Clark in the 1850's, which was later covered by the Washburn brothers to remind themselves of their Vermont home.
 The South Fork of the Merced River flows under this bridge, which was once the only southern access to Yosemite Valley.
 There is also a collection of old horse drawn wagons to view in the open wagon shed, as well as a blacksmith shop, horse barn, and Wells Fargo Office.